Regular Expression: Quantifiers

 Code language: JavaScript (javascript)

-We often use the quantifiers to form complex regular expressions.
+We often use quantifiers to form complex regular expressions.
 The following shows some regular expression examples that include quantifiers:

 • Whole numbers:/^\d+$/